Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Floquet Phase Transition

 \section{Non-Equilibrium Quantum Sensing: Floquet Phase Transition}

-Quantum metrologically advantageous states can also be generated using the application of external time-periodic driving to the system.
-In this case, the frequency of the external driving can resonate with the lowest energies of the unperturbed systems.
-This resonance can be harnessed for quantum enhanced sensing~\cite{lang2015dynamical,wang2022sensing,jiang2022floquet,pang2017optimal,PhysRevX.10.031003,mishra2021driving,mishra2022integrable,yu2022quantum,ivanov2021enhanced}.
+Quantum metrologically advantageous states can also be generated using the application of external time-periodic driving to the system. { In fact, in interferometry-based quantum sensing one can overcome the detrimental effect of decoherence by driving the system in a proper way to restore Heisenberg scaling~\cite{bai2023floquet}.} In periodically driven systems, the frequency of the external driving can resonate with the lowest energies of the unperturbed systems.
+This resonance can be harnessed for quantum-enhanced sensing~\cite{lang2015dynamical,wang2022sensing,jiang2022floquet,pang2017optimal,PhysRevX.10.031003,mishra2021driving,mishra2022integrable,yu2022quantum,ivanov2021enhanced}.
 This resonance phenomena has also been observed in gaped many-body quantum systems when the frequency of external driving matches with the lowest energy gap of the unperturbed Hamiltonian.~\cite{russomanno2016entanglement,mishra2021driving,mishra2022integrable}.
 Various important physical features of systems with time-periodic influence can be extracted by employing Floquet formalism.
-For a time-periodic Hamiltonian, $H(t+\tau)=H(t)$, with periodicity $\tau=2\pi/\omega$, the solution of the Schr\"{o}dinger equation follows from the Floquet theorem.
+For a time-periodic Hamiltonian, $\hat{H}(t+\tau)=\hat{H}(t)$, with periodicity $\tau=2\pi/\omega$, the solution of the Schr\"{o}dinger equation follows from the Floquet theorem.
 The Floquet theorem gives an ansatz of the form $|\Psi(t)\rangle=\sum_{\ell} e^{-i\mu_{\ell}t}|\Phi_{\ell}(t)\rangle$.
-Here $\mu_{\ell}'s$ are eigenphase (the Floquet phase), $|\Phi_{\ell}(t)\rangle$ the Floquet modes, and $\ell \in \mathbb{Z}$.
-Substituting the ansatz to the Schr\"{o}dinger equation, $H(t)|\Psi(t)\rangle = -i\hbar \frac{\partial |\Psi(t)\rangle}{\partial t}$, the Floquet modes satisfy
+Here $\mu_{\ell}'s$ are quasienergies (the Floquet phase), $|\Phi_{\ell}(t)\rangle$ the Floquet modes, and $\ell \in \mathbb{Z}$.
+Substituting the ansatz to the Schr\"{o}dinger equation, $ i \frac{\partial |\Psi(t)\rangle}{\partial t} = \hat{H}(t)|\Psi(t)\rangle$, the Floquet modes satisfy